-The Logistics are Mostly the Same
+The Logistics Are Mostly the Same

 Luckily, planning for a second wedding isn’t that different from planning your first.
 In fact, it’s likely you’ll have an easier time when it comes to the logistics.
-After all, you’ve gone through the process once before and likely have a clearer understanding of what is expected.
+After all, you’ve gone through the process once before and likely have a clearer understanding of what is to be expected.
 You still need to find a venue, send invitations, pick attire, secure catering services, and acquire a marriage license.
 You’ve done these things once before, so it shouldn’t be too hard to do them again.

-Additional Documentation May be Required
+Additional Documentation May Be Required

 While the logistics are mostly the same, you may find there are a few minor differences the second time around.
 One example of this pertains to your marriage license.
-You should expect the clerk to need additional documentation—either a printed and notarized divorce degree, or a death certificate if your previous spouse passed away.
+You should expect the clerk to need additional documentation—either a printed and notarized divorce degree or a death certificate if your previous spouse passed away.